este/este/README.md

 - chat with the huge amount of people present in the app !
 - try editing some code

+## TODOs

+- Select multiple channels
+- Delete a room by owner
+- Read firebase with child_* event for not reloading whole data
+- Style online users
+- Use id instead of copies/references in nested data (rooms/{id}/onlineUsers/* and messages/{id}/sender)

 ## Dev Tasks

 - `gulp` run web app in development mode